FoxCertified/foxdora-44-fedora-post-install-script/README.md

 ### Quality of Life
  - Helpful system utilities are installed to assist in minimizing future terminal usage.
-	 - Bazaar, a dedicated app store for Flatpak applications.
 	 - Flatseal, for adjusting Flatpak application permissions.
 	 - Gearlever, for AppImage management.
 	 - GNOME DISK, for assigning ownership of drives to yourself without the terminal.